raycast/extensions/extensions/salesforce-search/README.md

 ![Extension Login](metadata/salesforce-login.png)

 ### Custom Record Types
 **Disclaimer:** This is some kind of a pro feature.
 You need to understand the data model in your Salesforce instance including relations.
-If you use the wrong syntax or specify non-existing stuff, the extension will fail hard with a cryptic error.
+If you use the wrong syntax or specify non-existing stuff, the extension will inform you and ignore the custom fields.

 **Disclaimer:** The extension uses [Salesforce's UI API](https://developer.salesforce.com/docs/atlas.en-us.uiapi.meta/uiapi) to get the labels, icon and icon color of custom objects.
 Unfortunately this API does not support all objects – you can only use supported objects.